Context, Judgement, Deduction: Plain dependent type theory

+with the central square being a pullback by representability of $p$.
+Using a result from \cite{DYCKHOFF1987103}, \cite[Prop.
+2.2]{awodey_2018} shows that such diagrams are in a 1-to-1 correspondence with maps of the form $\yo \Gamma\to P(U)$, hence with elements of $P(U)(\Gamma)$. \end{proof}

-\begin{rem}[Classifiers à la Awodey] In \cite[Prop.
-2.2]{awodey_2018} there is the construction of a presheaf $P(U)$, with $P$ a polynomial, classifying the same nested judgement as $\uu.\Delta\uu$.
-Indeed one could show that the fibration $v: \uu.\Delta\uu \to \mathsf{ctx}$ is precisely ${\hirayo \mathsf{ctx}}_{/P(U)}$, so that there is a very tight connection between our classifier and Awodey's.
-The advantage of our construction is that it is much easier to predict the correct pullback that constructs the desired classifier (this will be more and more evident in the next sections), and thus our approach is more suitable for the general practice.
-Actually, with Awodey's technique it is very unclear that we can always construct the classifier we are looking for, while in our language it is much clearer (if not easy!).
-Also, we can avoid the complex machinery of polynomial functors. \end{rem}
+We have shown that there is a very tight connection between our classifier and Awodey's.
+We hope that, though almost tautological, this result can convince the reader about the advantages of our construction, as it makes it much easier to predict the correct pullback that constructs the desired classifier (this will be more and more evident in the following sections), while it might not be always easy to find suitable (polynomial) functors to classify complex judgements.
+Also, we can avoid the complex machinery of polynomial functors (and, in this case, the conflicting notation).

 In order to provide the rules (DTm) and (DTy) we build a map out of $\duu.\Sigma\Delta\uu$ (and of $\duu.\Sigma\Delta\duu$), and all we have is $\Sigma,\Delta,\eta,\epsilon$, finite limits closure, composition, substitution, whiskering, and $\sharp$-lifting.
 A few tries lead us to the following choice.